bhavana1584/black_pepper_detection/README.md

 This repository contains a custom-trained **YOLO-based object detection model** designed to identify **ripe black pepper spikes** for use in autonomous or semi-autonomous harvesting robots (such as the SR9Bot).

-The model is trained on real-world data collected from mobile and ESP32 cameras to ensure high accuracy in natural farm environments.
+The model is trained on real-world data collected from mobile cameras to ensure accuracy in natural farm environments.

----

 ## Features